 These accounts won’t impact your personal credit if they’re only reported to the business credit bureaus.
 However, as with business credit cards, falling behind on an account could hurt your personal credit if you signed a personal guarantee.

 While entrepreneurship can be a pathway to personal wealth, mixing your business and personal finances could be a step in the wrong direction.
-As you build your business, take time to understand what impacts your personal credit and look for ways to finance the growth that won’t hurt your credit.
+As you build your business, take time to understand what impacts your personal credit and look for ways to finance your business growth without hurting your credit.